 Sometimes the cut-off dates of the Visa Bulletin give a sort of leap back.
 This is called retrocession and it means that at that time there are no immigrant visas available for a certain category.
 Even for a whole country in a certain category.
 This usually happens at the end of the fiscal year.

-For more information on priority dates and other procedures related to Green Card application, consular processing or adjustment of status, call Lluis Law’s expert immigration lawyers for a free case review.
+For more information on priority dates and other procedures related to Green Card application, consular processing or adjustment of status, call Lluis Law’s expert immigration lawyers for a personalized case review.